matizdev/TCB/README.md

-# TCB
-TempleOS and ZealOS CPU Benchmark
+# TempleOS and ZealOS OpenSource Software